electrode-io/electrode-ota-server/electrode-ota-server-auth-basic/README.md

 }
 ```

 Then, in the config, use this validate method.
-Note the `ldap` name matches those defined in your my-custom-auth-validate.js.
+Note the `basic` name matches those defined in your `my-custom-auth-validate`.
 ```json
 {